“Victory is reserved for those who are willing to pay its price.”

 “Twenty weeks?!
 That’s a lot of dieting and hard work.
 I can commit to six weeks but not twenty.”

 Then go play World of Warcraft and watch another rerun of Friends.
 Nobody gives a fuck if you don’t hit your goals.
 You only have yourself to answer to.

 No matter what anyone tells you there is no replacement for hard work.
 No training system, no diet, no machine, no gimmick and no supplement.

 But most people fear hard work more than they fear death.
 They simply don’t have it in them.

 When was the last time you saw someone heavy farmers walks?
 Now that’s a hard, uncomfortable exercise.
 Who wants to subject themselves to that?

 Standing presses?!
 Who wants to stand?
 You need to be comfortably seated with lumbar support while “working out.”

 All those exercises take too long to perfect and the learning process can be very frustrating.
 Much easier to just jump on a machine, right?

 Single leg kettebell deadlifts?
 Only a genius with the mental acuity of Albert Einstein could possibly learn to do those properly.
 Who has the time for that?

 What “hardgainers” are actually willing to turn off another mindless episode of reality TV and go to sleep an hour earlier to accelerate the muscle building process?
-Or have what it takes to force feed themselves 3-4 times of day and sneak protein shakes in between classes?
+Or have what it takes to force feed themselves 3-4 times a day and sneak protein shakes in between classes?

 Unlike getting shredded, building muscle doesn’t require 6-10 workouts per week.
 Most average dudes can get great results with 3-4 sessions per week.
 But it’s still a 24 hour a day job that requires a monumental effort.